How a TABOR Refund Is Distributed

-The FY 2018-2019 TABOR refund was distributed in two parts.
-The first part of the refund went toward reimbursing counties for their Senior and Disabled Veteran Property Tax Exemptions.
-This portion of the TABOR refund was not administered by the Colorado Department of Revenue.
-Rather, the Colorado Department of the Treasury issued the reimbursement checks to each county, as long as the process explained below is completed.
+The Taxpayer's Bill of Rights (TABOR) requires excess state revenue to be refunded.
+The first part of a state TABOR refund must go toward reimbursing counties for their Senior and Disabled Veteran Property Tax Exemptions.
+This portion of a state TABOR refund is not administered by the Colorado Department of Revenue.
+Rather, the Colorado Department of the Treasury issues the reimbursement check to each county, once the process explained below is completed.

-The Colorado Department of Revenue (CDOR) administered the second part of the TABOR refund, the income tax rate reduction for the 2019 tax year.
-For more information about how the CDOR distributed the second part of the TABOR refund, visit the TABOR web page.
+The Colorado Department of Revenue (CDOR) administers the other parts of a TABOR refund through state income tax returns.
+For more information about how CDOR distributes the other parts of a state TABOR refund, visit the TABOR web page.

 Impact of the TABOR Refund on County Revenue

-Senate Bill 17-267 mandates that the Colorado Department of the Treasury reimburse local governments for the net amount of property tax revenues lost as a result of local governments' property tax exemptions for seniors and disabled veterans.
-In a non-TABOR year, the funds used for this reimbursement come from the Colorado General Fund.
+Senate Bill 17-267 mandates that the Colorado Department of the Treasury reimburse local governments for the net amount of property tax revenues lost as a result of their property tax exemptions for seniors and disabled veterans.
+In a non-TABOR year, the funds used for these reimbursements come from the Colorado General Fund.

 Reimbursement Process for County Governments

-As your local residents submit applications for the Senior and Disabled Veteran Property Tax Exemption, each county treasurer and county assessor works with staff from the Colorado Department of Local Affairs (DOLA).
-The county treasurer, county assessor, and staff from DOLA work together to ensure each applicant qualifies for the program and determines the correct amount of exemption that each qualified application can claim.
+As local residents submit applications for the Senior and Disabled Veteran Property Tax Exemption, each county treasurer and county assessor must work together with staff from the Colorado Department of Local Affairs (DOLA) to ensure each applicant qualifies for the program and to determine the correct exemption amount for each applicant.

 For more detailed information on the reimbursement process for the Senior and Disabled Veterans Property Tax Exemption, please contact the Colorado Department of Local Affairs (DOLA) and the Colorado Department of the Treasury.